Murcia: Demographics

-The majority of the population identify as Christian.
-There is also a big atheist community.
+As of 2024, the foreign-born population of the city is 76,853, equal to 16.3% of the total population, with 3.7% from the rest of Europe, 4.9% from Africa, 7.1% from the Americas and 0.6% from Asia.

 Murcia is one of the communities with the largest Romani population in Spain.

-The table below shows the population trends of the municipality from the late 19th century to the 21st century by the beginning of their decades.

 Main sights

 The Cathedral of Murcia was built between 1394 and 1465 in the Castilian Gothic style.
 Its tower was completed in 1792 and shows a blend of architectural styles.
 The first two stories were built in the Renaissance style (1521–1546), while the third is Baroque.
 The bell pavilion exhibits both Rococo and Neoclassical influences.
 The main façade (1736–1754) is considered a masterpiece of the Spanish Baroque style.

 Other buildings in the square shared by the cathedral (Plaza Cardinal Belluga) are the colorful 'Bishop's Palace' (18th century) and a controversial extension to the town hall by Rafael Moneo (built in 1999).

 The Glorieta, which lies on the banks of the Segura River, has traditionally been the center of the town.
 It is a landscaped city square that was constructed during the 18th century.
 The ayuntamiento (city hall) of Murcia is located in this square.

 Pedestrian areas cover most of the old town of the city, which is centered around Platería and Trapería Streets.
 Trapería goes from the cathedral to the Plaza de Santo Domingo, formerly a bustling market square.
 Located in Trapería is the Casino, a social club erected in 1847, with a sumptuous interior that includes a Moorish-style patio inspired by the royal chambers of the Alhambra near Granada.
 The name Platería refers to plata (silver), as this street was the historical focus for the commerce of rare metals by Murcia's Jewish community.
 The other street, Trapería, refers to trapos, or cloths, as this was once the focus for the Jewish community's garment trade.

-Several bridges of different styles span the river Segura, from the Puente de los Peligros, an 18th century stone bridge with a Lady chapel on one of its sides; to modern bridges designed by Santiago Calatrava or Javier Manterola; through others such as the Puente Nuevo (new bridge), an iron bridge of the early 20th century.
+Several bridges of different styles span the river Segura, from the Puente de los Peligros, an 18th-century stone bridge with a Lady chapel on one of its sides; to modern bridges designed by Santiago Calatrava or Javier Manterola; through others such as the Puente Nuevo (new bridge), an iron bridge of the early 20th century.